Exploring the experiences and effects of precarious working within UK University Geography Departments

-States of Precarity is a research project conducted in collaboration with the Royal Geographical Society with the Institute for British Geographers.
-It aims to understand peoples' experiences of precarity within UK geography, in the UK higher education sector.
+States of Precarity is a research project conducted in collaboration with the Royal Geographical Society with the Institute for British Geographers and the Antipode Foundation.
+It aims to understand peoples' experiences of precarity within UK HE geography departments.

 The project seeks to: